The CDC now recommends social distancing for pets

 Inside the home, it's fine for pet owners to interact with pets as they normally would—ideally with frequent handwashing and good pet hygiene—as long as they’re kept isolated from infected family members.

-NEWStat reached out to J. Scott Weese, DVM, DVSc, DACVIM, associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and member of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines Task Force, to ask whether the CDC’s advocating of social distancing for pets changes the situation on the ground regarding pet owners’ fears about their pets catching COVID-19.
+NEWStat reached out to J. Scott Weese, DVM, DVSc, DACVIM, associate professor in the Department of Pathobiology at the University of Guelph in Ontario, Canada, and contributing reviewer of AAHA’s Infection Control, Prevention, and Biosecurity Guidelines, to ask whether the CDC’s advocating of social distancing for pets changes the situation on the ground regarding pet owners’ fears about their pets catching COVID-19.

 Weese says the CDC’s new social distancing recommendations shouldn’t be big news to veterinarians.